Boost your self-confidence

 How well do you know yourself?
 Are you self-confident?
 Create your own story by exploring your confidence, attitudes, and outlook.

-How you feel about yourself can help you through tough times when other kids aren't so nice.
-To learn more about teasing, bullying, and the connection to feeling good about yourself, visit StopBullying.gov
+How you feel about yourself can help you through tough times when other kids aren’t so nice.
+To learn more about teasing, bullying and the connection to self-esteem, visit the Bullying section of girlshealth.gov.

 Content last reviewed May 18, 2010